-We are a small group of westerners, trying to negotiate the price with the owner of a minibus, who is willing to take us to Lhasa for 200 Yuan (c.
+We, a small group of westerners, negotiate the price with the owner of a minibus, who is willing to take us to Lhasa for 200 Yuan (c.
 50 US$) per person, provided there are at least six travellers.
 All six of us are not going any further than Shigatse, but this has no effect on the price.
 The free market forces have arrived in China!
 We return to our hotel to fetch our luggage.

-South of us, splendid Himalayan mountains soar towards the sky, including Gauri Shankar (7145 m) and Shishapangma (8013 m), the latter called Gosainthan in Nepal.
+Towards the south, splendid Himalayan mountains soar towards the sky, including Gauri Shankar (7145 m) and Shishapangma (8013 m), the latter called Gosainthan in Nepal.
 In Hinduism, Gauri-Shankar conveys the unification of the gods Shiva (also called Shankar) and his female aspect Devi (also known as Gauri) – a symbol of fertility.
-Gosain is also another name of Shiva. – These and other Hindu gods are dealt with in detail on the page Religion: Hinduism.
+Gosain is also another name of Shiva. – You may read in depth about Hindu gods on the page Religion: Hinduism.

 At an altitude of 5,000 m, we make a brief stop at a pass, marked by a number of stone cairns.
 Poles have been placed among the stones, and on ropes, tied between these poles, numerous colourful prayer flags are fluttering fiercely in the strong wind.
 On these prayer flags are printed Buddhist mantras, which are transmitted into the Universe by the wind.

-The rocks around us come in all shades of colours: brown, grey, greenish, red, violet.
+The mountains along the road come in all shades of colours: brown, grey, greenish, red, violet often with a touch of blue, yellow, or orange from the sparse vegetation.
 Some of the rock layers are twisted and folded – proof that they were once the bottom of a huge sea, the Tethys Sea, which, aeons ago, covered this area.
 About 60 million years ago, the continental plate with the landmass that is today the Indian Subcontinent, drifted north to collide with the Asiatic continental plate, uplifting the hardened sediments on the sea bottom to form the Himalaya and surrounding mountain ranges.

-Occasionally, our bus passes through small villages, built beneath a mountain or along a river.
+Occasionally, our bus passes through a small village, built beneath a mountain or along a river.
 The houses are dirt-coloured, blending very well with their surroundings.
 People travel in carts, drawn by horses or donkeys.
-Tree sparrows (Passer montanus) twitter among the houses, and ravens (Corvus corax) fly over, screaming hoarsely.
+Tree sparrows (Passer montanus) twitter among the houses, and ravens (Corvus corax) soar, screaming hoarsely.
 The river valleys are covered in dense vegetation of grass and shrubs, where thousands of sheep and many yak are grazing.
 Late in the afternoon, the landscape is bathed in a gorgeous yellowish light from the setting sun.